- Power Outages

 Hawaiian Electric is committed to providing our customers with safe reliable service.
-With the growing number of solar rooftops, here are some tips to keep safety first.
+With the growing number of rooftop solar systems, here are some tips to keep safety first.

-- Do not touch PV panels and components.
-Assume they are energized.
-PV panels typically generate electricity directly from sunlight.
+- Do not touch solar panels and components.
+Assume they are energized. solar panels typically generate electricity directly from sunlight.
 However, panels may generate electricity while exposed to other sources, such as moonlight, fire, movie theatrical lighting.

 - In the event of an emergency or fire: 1) Inform the 911 Operator that there are solar panels on the roof and whether they are solar water heating or PV; 2) Notify the first responders upon arrival that there are solar panels present and point out where the A/C disconnect switch is.
 This information is helpful for the first responders’ safety as well as for protection of your home and system;

-- If you have battery storage for your PV system, be sure to have proper signage visible to alert the existence of a PV battery near the main switch breaker.
+- If you have battery storage for your rooftop solar system, be sure to have proper signage visible to alert the existence of a rooftop solar battery near the main switch breaker.

 - Lithium-ion (Li-Ion) batteries, which are commonly found in energy storage systems, provide high energy density.
 They are more sensitive to physical stress than alkaline batteries and need to be treated with more care.
 Precautions are necessary to avoid fires, which may be caused by overheating, over charging, electrical shorting, etc. Be sure to read the manufacturer’s instructions on how to care for your batteries.

-- In the event of a fire for PV systems with batteries or battery storage, do not handle, throw water on it, or inhale any possible fumes that may be emitted as they are flammable and toxic.
+- In the event of a fire for rooftop solar systems with batteries or battery storage, do not handle, throw water on it, or inhale any possible fumes that may be emitted as they are flammable and toxic.

-- Maintain your PV panels by having them inspected regularly to ensure that panels are clean, working efficiently, securely mounted and free of debris.
-Contact your solar contractor for advice on keeping your PV system properly maintained and in good condition.
+- Maintain your rooftop solar panels by having them inspected regularly to ensure that panels are clean, working efficiently, securely mounted and free of debris.
+Contact your solar contractor for advice on keeping your rooftop solar system properly maintained and in good condition.